 The second lesson in the miraculous encounter was that Jesus was going to be the Savior of not just the Jews, but of the Gentiles as well.
 And that the faith of the Gentiles was going to be greater than the faith of the Jews.
 Remember that it was the Jews that were going to reject Jesus as the Messiah.

 There is one troubling thing that lingers from this story for which there is no answer.
 In my ministry, I’ve had the experience of burying many children and young adults, children of faithful parents who prayed and all they prayed for was their children to be healed and to extend their life.
 They acknowledged Jesus as Lord.
 They were persistent like the Canaanite woman.
-I’m proud to say that just about all of them still go to church every Sunday and are very involved in the life of the Church and live a life a faith.
+I’m proud to say that just about all of them still go to church every Sunday and are very involved in the life of the Church and live a life of faith.
 So why did these prayers not get answered?
 And the simple answer is, I don’t know.
 There are certain things that happen in life that make no sense.
 I still believe in God, even in the face of senseless tragedy.
 When I meet the Lord, I will certainly have some questions, or maybe I won’t, maybe at that moment, it will all make sense.
 It’s just that some things don’t make sense in my very human mind.

 If you are struggling to make sense of things, don’t despair.
 I’m sure that the Canaanite woman struggled also to make sense of things.
 What she did that serves as an example for all of us, is that she didn’t go away the first time her prayer wasn’t heard, or the second or the third.
-She stayed with Christ, and eventually her prayer was answered, in His way, in His time.
+She stayed with Christ, and eventually, her prayer was answered, in His way, in His time.
 The ultimate thing we pray for is salvation.
 This is a prayer that God will answer in His way, in His time.
 The route for each person will be different in length and in challenges along the way.
-The important thing is that we continue to walk the path He has chosen for us in faith and to not be discouraged even when life doesn’t go as we wish, even when we feel like dogs begging for crumbs.
+The important thing is that we continue to walk the path He has chosen for us in faith and not to be discouraged even when life doesn’t go as we wish, even when we feel like dogs begging for crumbs.
 It was in her great humility that her prayer was answered.
 A life lived with humility, as we will learn shortly in the Parable of the Publican and the Pharisee, will lead to great exultation.
 So stay humble and stay focused, no matter how difficult the path gets.

 Spend time in prayer with the Lord today!